 Kubernetes is an open source container orchestration engine for management, deployment and scaling of containerized applications.
 Kubernetes provides a framework to run distributed systems resiliently and allowing canary deployments and releases.
 It provides in-built capabilities for service discovery, automated rollouts and rollbacks, self-healing, load balancing and much more.
-This blog is focused on the Ingress for Kubernetes Services.
+This blog is focused on the deployments and Statefulsets for Kubernetes Services.

 The smallest unit of deployment in Kubernetes is Pod, which is an abstraction of containers.
 A pod can have one or more containers, ideally one, with shared storage and network resources.
 In Kubernetes, you don’t work with Pods directly, instead, you work with the deployments or Statefulsets, which is the blueprint of the Pod.
 You can think of it as one more layer of abstraction on containers and Pod.
 Working with deployments or Statefulsets makes the deployments, scaling and management of containers really easy.